-Guatemala has a pleasant climate that lends itself to year-round visits.
-The dry season runs from November to April, but even in the wet season the rainfall is generally only for a couple of hours a day in the main visitor regions.
+There isn’t one best time to visit Guatemala — it has a pleasant climate that lends itself to year-round trips, with temperatures between 72F and 90F.
+The dry season runs from November to April, but even in the wet season (May to October) the rainfall only lasts for a couple of hours a day in the main visitor regions.

-The highlands are known for having beautiful warm days but cool nights, while the lowlands around Tikal are usually hot all year round, with humidity increasing from May onwards.
+The highlands are known for having beautiful warm days, but the nights are cooler.
+The lowlands around Tikal are usually hot all year round (79F-90F), with humidity increasing from May onwards.

-We only advise against travel in September and October if you are combining your visit with some beach time in Belize, as the rain will be more disruptive here.
+We only advise against travel in September and October if you are combining your visit with some beach time in Belize, as the rain will be more disruptive there.

 Guatemala Climate Guide

 |Antigua||72°F 0"||73°F 0"||77°F 0"||77°F 1"||77°F 5"||73°F 9"||73°F 7"||75°F 6"||73°F 9"||73°F 5"||73°F 1"||72°F 0"|

 |Flores||81°F 3"||82°F 2"||84°F 2"||88°F 1"||90°F 5"||91°F 8"||88°F 7"||88°F 7"||88°F 9"||84°F 8"||81°F 5"||81°F 3"|

 |Lake Atitlan||79°F 0"||79°F 1"||81°F 1"||79°F 2"||79°F 6"||75°F 16"||77°F 9"||77°F 9"||75°F 16"||77°F 9"||79°F 2"||79°F 1"|